 Three considerations when driving or towing an RV in Mexico:

-There is often no right side shoulder on Mexico’s two lane roads, meaning there is an abrupt drop off upon leaving the pavement.
+There is often little or no right side shoulder on Mexico’s two lane roads, meaning there is an abrupt drop off upon leaving the pavement.

 Dropping a right side wheel off the pavement can result in a serious rollover accident.

 Two lane highways in Mexico are typically narrower than what we are accustomed to in Canada and the U.S. Curves are often tighter and grades may be steeper.

 If you are towing a trailer, especially a bumper pull, you know the trailer will track inside of the tow vehicle on tight curves and turns.

 The longer your outfit, whether a Class A motorhome or towing a 5th wheel or travel trailer, the more care and attention is needed.